Las Vegas Lights FC: Club culture

 The Lights have used unusual promotions and gimmicks to attract fans, including a DJ in the supporters' section and two llama mascots, Dolly and Dotty.
 The llamas were provided by sponsors Zappos and appear during tailgate parties and pre-game festivities, including the team photos; during one incident, a llama defecated on the field with only two minutes left before kickoff.
-The team's mascot is "Cash the Soccer Rocker", a dancing caricature of Johnny Cash and Elvis Presley, who rides a Harley Davidson motorcycle around the stadium.
+The team's mascot was "Cash the Soccer Rocker", a dancing caricature of Johnny Cash and Elvis Presley, who rides a Harley Davidson motorcycle around the stadium.
+Cash was retired after the 2023 season.
 The team's players are rewarded with casino chips for regular season home wins with three or more goals, out of a pot of $30,000 supplied by the Plaza Hotel & Casino for the team.
 Owner Brett Lashbrook stated that he wanted his team to be "a fast, fun soccer party" and encouraged the use of flags and smoke bombs by supporters.
 The team regularly hosts "cash drop" stunts, in which helicopters or other means are used to drop money onto the field for fans to grab.
 One instance with a helicopter in September 2019 was investigated by the Federal Aviation Administration for improper altitude control.

 Before home matches, the Lights award a "pink scarf" to Las Vegas residents for their contributions to the community at large.
 The inaugural honoree of the pink scarf was mayor Carolyn Goodman.
 The team had a rivalry with Reno 1868 FC, the other USL team in the state of Nevada, called the Silver State Cup.
 The rivalry was named in an online poll by fans of both teams ahead of their first match in March 2018.
+Reno ceased operations after the 2020 season due to financial issues caused by the COVID-19 pandemic.
+The Lights' supporters' group is "BLVD Locals", which organizes a march to the match.

 Broadcasting

-The Lights broadcast their home matches and some away matches on KVCW, an over-the-air channel serving the Las Vegas market.
-All matches are streamed online on ESPN+ as part of a league-wide broadcast deal that began in April 2018.
-Some of the club's matches are also scheduled to be broadcast on ESPNews and ESPN3.
+The Lights broadcast most of their matches on KVVU, an over-the-air channel serving the Las Vegas market, or its subchannel Silver State Sports & Entertainment Network (SSSEN).
+For the 2024 season, 28 matches were broadcast on SSSEN and four were on KVVU.
+Matches are also streamed nationally on ESPN+ as part of a league-wide broadcast agreement; the same agreement includes national broadcasts for some matches on CBS Sports Network in English and TUDN in Spanish.
+Radio broadcasts for Lights matches are carried on 1460 AM ESPN Deportes in Spanish.

 The inaugural preseason match in February 2018 had been aired on "KCLV", a city-run government access channel, but a broadcast agreement could not be reached due to the commercial nature of the club.
-Radio broadcasts for Lights matches are carried on 1460 AM ESPN Deportes in Spanish.
+The Lights moved to KVCW (MyLVTV), a commercial over-the-air station, for the 2018 season.
+Some of the club's matches were broadcast nationally on ESPNews and ESPN3.
+The new broadcast agreement with KVVU and SSSEN was announced in October 2022 and took effect immediately.